schlotterer/flexline/README.md

 - [Events Manager](https://wordpress.org/plugins/events-manager/) – keeps event lists, single templates, and the bundled starter settings consistent with FlexLine layouts.
 - [Query Loop Filters](https://github.com/humanmade/query-filter) – matches filter bars and control states from Human Made’s Query Loop Filters plugin to the theme’s navigation spacing and button treatments.
 - [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) – required for patterns that reference the Yoast Breadcrumbs block; install the plugin to render those patterns as intended.

+## WordPress 6.9 Accordion Block

+WordPress 6.9 ships a native accordion/accordion-item/heading/panel family.
+FlexLine automatically injects its visibility toggles and card/glass style variations into each of those blocks, so editors can keep using the same FlexLine controls—such as Card, Card w/ Padding, Outline, Glass, and Glass Card—without depending on a third-party accordion plugin.